 Do I need to do anything to get a payment?

-Affected borrowers will be sent goodwill cheques in the post worth between £25 and £100 depending on the level of poor service.
+Affected borrowers will be sent goodwill cheques worth between £25 and £100 depending on the level of poor service.
 These began to be sent in late October with the last letters due to arrive by the end of March 2021.

 HSBC says anyone who's due compensation will be contacted directly, so you don't need to do anything.
-This includes customers who've since closed their accounts - in this instance, HSBC says it's already taken measures to ensure it has your up-to-date contact details.
+This includes customers who have since closed their accounts – in this instance, HSBC says it's already taken measures to ensure it has your up-to-date contact details.

-This is likely to mean a letter, including a cheque, turns up out of the blue, which has surprised some customers who feared it be a scam.
-If you receive a letter and you're unsure about its validity, you can contact your lender directly on any of its usual channels to verify its authenticity.
-Also see our Scams guide for tips on how to stay one step ahead of fraudsters.
+This is likely to mean a letter, including a cheque, turns up out of the blue, which has surprised some customers who feared it might be a scam.
+If you receive a letter and you're unsure if it's genuine, you can contact your lender to confirm it's real.
+Also see our Stop Scams guide for tips on how to stay one step ahead of fraudsters.